- Definitions of world regions (OWID, WHO, World Bank, etc.) are available here.

 For example, the taxation data from the ICTD should be in a dataset called "Government Revenue Data – ICTD (2016)".
 This makes it clear to anyone that the information inside will be related to taxation and possibly other sources of govt revenue.
 We should avoid having datasets that are lists of variables; for example, we should not have "Income, consumption and trade taxation data – ICTD (2016)" in this case.
 Examples of 'Overarching variable description' include "Life expectancy – Miller (1990)" or "Vaccination perception measures – XXX (2016)”.

 - Dataset category

-All datasets should have one category attached to them.
+All datasets should have at least one category attached to them.
 The possible categories are listed in a dropdown menu.
-One category must be chosen, even if more than one category applies.
-These are only for internal organization (it allows us to browse the datasets by topics).
+Datasets may be assigned multiple categories.

 - Variable name

 Variables should be named using some minimal description of the underlying content and the source.
 This should be in the format of "Minimal variable description (Source)"; for example "Top marginal income tax rate (Piketty 2014)".
 Or "Tax revenue as share of GDP (ICTD 2016)".